wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 Instead of giving Wavefront read-only access, you can instead give more limited access.

-The permissions we require depend on the integration, as shown in the following table:
+The permissions we require depend on the integration and on the service you want to monitor, as shown in the following table:
 <table>
   <tr>
     <th scope="col">Integration</th>